What attribution means in marketing

 - Reliability of calculations (the objective contribution of each channel should be taken into account)

 To experience all the benefits of OWOX BI Attribution in your work, set up the model by yourself.
-You can use the service free for 14 days.
+You can use the service free for trial period.

 To create models in the Attribution block, got to the main page of OWOX BI Attribution.